mc-0bit/sveltekit-session/README.md

 ## Quickstart

 1. Create an instance of `SessionManager`.
-This example uses the build in `RedisStore`.
+This example uses the built-in `RedisStore`.

    `/lib/server/session.ts`